 - Send plans to printer.
 Print/Plot options to include pages and comments/markups; print in color.

-Review Time frames in staff working days
+Review Time frames in calendar days

 |Plan Type||Administrative Review||Substantive Review|